thygate/stable-diffusion-webui-depthmap-script/README.md

 >The midas repository will be cloned to /repositories/midas

+>The [BoostingMonocularDepth](https://github.com/compphoto/BoostingMonocularDepth) repository will be cloned to /repositories/BoostingMonocularDepth and added to sys.path

->Model `weights` will be downloaded automatically on first use and saved to /models/midas.
+>Model `weights` will be downloaded automatically on first use and saved to /models/midas or /models/leres

 ## Usage
 Select the "DepthMap vX.X.X" script from the script selection box in either txt2img or img2img.